qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/install.md

 :::
 ::::

 The [Pro version](https://qfluentwidgets.com/pages/pro) library contains more advance components.
-You can download `PySide6-Fluent-Widgets-Pro-Gallery.7z` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) for preview purposes.
+You can download `PyQt-Fluent-Widgets-Pro-Gallery.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) for preview purposes.

 C++ QFluentWidgets is not open source.
 You can download the compiled demo `QFluentWidgets_v*.*.*.zip` from [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).
 Please contact [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) if you want to use C++ QFluentWidgets.